oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

   --llm-api openai
 ```

 3. Advanced users can check the kubernetes cluster locally by watching `kubectl get pods` to see both node and pod autoscaling.
-Otherwise, go to the OKE cluster in the console, click node pools, go to the recipe specific node pool, and after a few minutes you'll see a new node appear in the pool.
-This new node creation typically appears between 8-10% on the llmperf completion bar you see in the terminal when launching the requests (based on the example recipe provided).
+Otherwise, go to the OKE cluster in the console, click node pools, go to the blueprint specific node pool, and after a few minutes you'll see a new node appear in the pool.
+This new node creation typically appears between 8-10% on the llmperf completion bar you see in the terminal when launching the requests (based on the example blueprint provided).